 Note: In states that have statutory fidelity/crime insurance requirements, Fannie Mae accepts those requirements in place of its own.

 The HOA or co-op corporation policy must cover the maximum funds that are in the custody of the HOA or co-op corporation or its management agent at any time while the policy is in force.
 Fidelity/crime insurance is not required if the maximum estimated funds are less than or equal to $5,000.

 A lesser amount of coverage is acceptable if the project’s legal documents require, or another source acceptable to the seller/servicer verifies, that the HOA or co-op corporation and any management company adheres to one or more of the following financial controls:

 Separate bank accounts are maintained for the working account and the reserve account, each with appropriate access controls, and the bank in which funds are deposited sends copies of the monthly bank statements directly to the HOA or co-op corporation.

 The management company maintains separate records and bank accounts for each HOA or co-op corporation that uses its services, and the management company does not have the authority to draw checks on, or transfer funds from, the reserve account of the HOA or co-op corporation.

 Two members of the Board of Directors must sign any checks written on the reserve account.

 Even then, the fidelity/crime insurance coverage must equal at least the sum of three months of assessments on all units in the project, unless this calculated amount is less than or equal to $5,000, in which case fidelity/crime insurance is not required.

-The fidelity/crime insurance policy for a condo or co-op project must include a provision that calls for at least ten days’ written notice to the HOA, co-op corporation, or insurance trustee before the policy can be canceled or substantially modified for any reason.
+The policy must require at least ten days’ written notice to the HOA, co-op corporation, or insurance trustee before the insurer can cancel the policy.